hellerve/blog/wip/Deletion_Day.md

 So what am I doing for this deletion day?

-Github and its community has been good to me.
+Github and its community have been good to me.
 I’ve gotten a lot of support and friendly messages about my work over the years, and I don’t intend to significantly scale down my activity there.
-But sometimes curating this profile does feel lie a chore, like an obligation.
+But sometimes curating this profile does feel like a chore, an obligation.
 In an effort to counter that I set up [my own instance of Gitea](https://veitheller.de/git).
 Most of my Carp libraries already have their main home there, and Github only has mirrors of these repositories.
 Over the course of this year, I’d like to make that true